discord/endanger/README.md

 export default function myFirstRule() {
   return new Rule({
+    match: {
       // "Glob" patterns of files you want to look at in this rule.
       files: ["scary-directory/**"],
+    },
     // A map of strings for different warnings/failures/etc so you don't have to
     // clutter your rule code.
     messages: {